 Our research focuses on supramolecular chemistry, particularly self-assembly.

 Specifically, we are interested in using relatively weak non-covalent interactions such as hydrogen bonding and halogen bonding to assemble complex/interesting/potentially useful 3D architectures.
 This encompasses aspects of host–guest chemistry, self–assembly and crystal engineering.
+Most of our work is focused on two major areas: supramolecular frameworks and hydrazone cages.
+Specific areas of research are described in more detail below, with some selected references provided.

 We have developed a (relatively) general route to a large family of supramolecular frameworks assembled through charge-assisted amidinium···carboxylate hydrogen bonds.
 These are typically prepared in water, and are surprisingly robust (including to extended heating in polar organic solvents and water).
 Working with Christian Doonan and colleagues at the University of Adelaide, we have demonstrated that these frameworks can be used to encapsulate and stabilise enzymes.
 Working with Jonathan Foster at the University of Sheffield, we have shown that 2D hydrogen bonded systems can be exfoliated into single layer nanosheets.
+We have also recently demonstrated an ion-pairing route to porous halogen bonded frameworks.

 Initial framework: Chem.
 Sci.
 2017, 3019